nplrkn/qcore/docs/OpenAirInterface-testing/README.md

 # OpenAirInterface demo

-In this demo, we are going to ping a public IPv4 address from a simulated UE, running through the OAI DU, and QCore.
+In this demo, we are going to ping a public IPv4 address from a simulated UE, running through the OAI DU, and QCore in F1 mode.
 Below is a complete walkthrough.

 Thank you to the team at the OpenAirInterface 5G RAN project group for their project!